Phantomkeks/ideapad/README.md

 ### To Do
 - Hybrid application for iOS and Android
-- Vuex Store has multiple state entries of 'notes' and 'deletedNotes'
 - Tab/hold on notes to delete and restore
 - Lists with caskets
 - Refactor code and designs (avoid duplicate code)